cran/shinyjs/README.md

 Note: in order to use `extendShinyjs`, you must have the `V8` package installed.
 You can install it with `install.packages("V8")`.

+#### Running JavaScript code on page load

+If there is any JavaScript code that you want to run immediately when the page loads rather than having to call it from the server, you can place it inside a `shinyjs.init` function.
+The function `shinyjs.init` will automatically be called when the Shiny app's HTML is initialized.
+A common use for this is when registering event handlers or initializing JavaScript objects, as these usually just need to run once when the page loads.

+For example, the following example uses `shinyjs.init` to register an event handler so that every keypress will print its corresponding key
+code:

+    jscode <- "
+    shinyjs.init = function() {
+      $(document).keypress(function(e) { alert('Key pressed: ' + e.which); });
+    }"

+    runApp(shinyApp(
+      ui = fluidPage(
+        useShinyjs(),
+        extendShinyjs(text = jscode),
+        "Press any key"
+      ),
+      server = function(input, output) {}
+    ))

 #### Passing arguments from R to JavaScript